-8.17.2.[44]13 VISITS BY THE SPONSORING AGENCY AND REGISTERED AUTHORITY: Caregivers must consent to visits, to include unannounced visits, by the children, youth and families department and the child and adult care food program sponsoring agency when child care children are present and/or during the caregiver's stated normal hours of operation.
+8.17.2.13 VISITS BY THE SPONSORING AGENCY AND REGISTERED AUTHORITY: Caregivers must consent to visits, to include unannounced visits, by the children, youth and families department and the child and adult care food program sponsoring agency when child care children are present and during the caregiver's stated normal hours of operation.

-8.17.2.[15]14 NON-TRANSFERABILITY OF REGISTRATION:
+8.17.2.14 NON-TRANSFERABILITY OF REGISTRATION:

-- A. The primary caregiver's registration agreement is personal, and not transferable to any other person or location. - B. A registration will expire automatically at midnight of the expiration date unless earlier suspended or revoked, or: - (1) if the primary caregiver moves; or - (2) changes their name. - C. If the primary caregiver moves to a new location or has a change of name, the primary caregiver must register again by submitting a new application and pay the processing charge.
+A. The primary caregiver's registration agreement is personal, and not transferable to any other person or location.

+B. A registration will expire automatically at midnight of the expiration date unless earlier suspended or revoked, or:

+- (1) if the primary caregiver moves; or - (2) changes their name.

+C. If the primary caregiver moves to a new location or has a change of name, the primary caregiver must register again by submitting a new application and pay the processing charge.
 The caregiver must report a new location or change of name prior to the occurrence and receive a new on-site health and safety inspection by CYFD.
-[8.17.2.15 NMAC Rp, 8.17.2.14 NMAC, 07/30/15] - 8.17.2.[46]15 INCIDENT REPORTS: Registered caregiver shall notify the appropriate authorities immediately by phone of any incident which results in significant harm to a child or which places the child in immediate danger.
+[8.17.2.14 NMAC - Rp, 8.17.2.15 NMAC, 10/1/16]

+8.17.2.15 INCIDENT REPORTS: Registered caregiver shall notify the appropriate authorities immediately by phone of any incident which results in significant harm to a child or which places the child in immediate danger.
 After making a report to the appropriate authorities, the caregiver shall notify CYFD of the incident giving rise to its report as soon as possible but no later than 24 hours after the incident occurred.
 A report shall first be made by telephone and followed with written notification.
-The caregiver shall report to the appropriate authorities the following incidents, including but not limited to: - A. Any incident that has threatened or could threaten the health and safety of children, including but not limited to: - (1) a lost or missing child; - (2) [the death of a child;] a serious injury; - (3) the suspected abuse or neglect of a child; - (4) accidents, illness, and injuries, that require medical care beyond on site first aid: - [(5)](4) fire, flood, or other natural disaster that creates structural damages to a home or poses a health hazard;
+The caregiver shall report to the appropriate authorities the following incidents, including but not limited to:

+A. Any incident that has threatened or could threaten the health and safety of children, including but not limited to:

+- (1) a lost or missing child; - (2) a serious injury; - (3) the suspected abuse or neglect of a child; - (4) fire, flood, or other natural disaster that creates structural damages to a home or poses a health hazard;

-[(6)](5) any of the illnesses on the current list of notifiable diseases and communicable published by the office of epidemiology of the New Mexico department of health;
+(5) any of the illnesses on the current list of notifiable diseases and communicable published by the office of epidemiology of the New Mexico department of health;

-[(7)](6) any legal action against a caregiver or household member;
+(6) any legal action against a caregiver or household member;

-[(8)](7) any incident that could affect the background check eligibility of any cleared person related to this registration;
+(7) any incident that could affect the background check eligibility of any cleared person related to this registration;

-- (8) the use of physical or mechanical restraints, unless due to documented emergencies or medically documented necessity; or - (9) any known change in a caregiver's health condition or use of medication that impairs his or her ability to provide for the health, safety or welfare of children in care. - B. A home will notify parents or guardians in writing of any incident, including notifiable illnesses that have threatened the health or safety of children in the home.
-Incidents include, but are not limited to, those listed in Subsection A. of 8.17.2.16 NMAC. - C. Incident reports involving suspected child abuse and neglect must be reported immediately to children's protective services and local law enforcement.
+(8) the use of physical or mechanical restraints, unless due to documented emergencies or medically documented necessity; or

+(9) any known change in a caregiver's health condition or use of medication that impairs his or her ability to provide for the health, safety or welfare of children in care.

+B. A home will notify parents or guardians in writing of any incident, including notifiable illnesses that have threatened the health or safety of children in the home.
+Incidents include, but are not limited to, those listed in Subsection A. of 8.17.2.15 NMAC.

+C. Incident reports involving suspected child abuse and neglect must be reported immediately to children's protective services and local law enforcement.
 The registered authority follows written protocols/procedures for the prioritization, tracking, investigation and reporting of incidents, as outlined in the complaint investigation protocol and procedures.